Seattle Premises Liability Lawyer

 Common Premises Liability Cases We Handle

-• Slip-and-fall accidents due to wet floors, clutter, and uneven surfaces
+• Slip-and-fall accidents due to wet floors, clutter, and uneven surfaces, often resulting in fall injuries

 • Inadequate security leading to assault, theft, and harassment